Conferences, Events and Fellowships

 Since 1974, the AEA Summer Training Program and Scholarship Program have increased diversity in the field of economics by preparing talented undergraduates for doctoral programs in economics and related disciplines.
 Held at Michigan State University in East Lansing, Michigan.

-APPAM regional student conferences, California April 5-6, 2020 and DC April 24-25, 2020.
+APPAM regional student conferences.
 During these conferences, students present research across a wide variety of policy areas (including economic policy areas) and serve on conference panels with their peers.
 Participating students receive feedback and have opportunities to network and make connections with a diverse group of policy professionals.

-Introduction to Diversity in Doctoral Education and Scholarships (IDDEAS) - November 14-15, 2019
+Introduction to Diversity in Doctoral Education and Scholarships (IDDEAS) - TBD

 This program seeks to attract a diverse group of promising undergraduate students and introduce them to business research at the doctoral level.
 The goal of this program is to support and encourage student and faculty diversity in business schools.
 Held at Stanford Graduate School of Business in Stanford, CA.